Why are we taking action on Palestine?

 The human cost

 The loss of life in Gaza cannot be understated.
-At the time of writing, over 44,000 people have been killed and over 100,000 have been injured.
+At the time of writing, over 47,000 people have been killed and over 100,000 have been injured.
 Health systems have collapsed.
 Save the Children reported that more children were killed in Gaza in 3 months than in all other conflicts combined in the past 3 years.
 Humanitarian workers, journalists and medics are also being killed at alarming rates.

-I am now stranded away from my belongings, my house, my family, my country, and my life.
+I am now stranded away from my belongings, my house, my family, my country and my life.

 The environmental cost

-The Israeli army blocked all the entrances to the cities and villages, this affected the ability to reach the communities that we tend to serve through our projects.
+The Israeli army blocked all the entrances to the cities and villages.
+This affected the ability to reach the communities that we tend to serve through our projects.

-PENGON member working in the West Bank.
+PENGON member working in the West Bank – November 2023.

 Why solidarity matters